Words: Alan Mclean Photos: Monica Tindall

 Arriving there soon before sunset, Lorong Raja Chulan seemed cute and welcoming.
 The tables outside Luce were bathed in tropical evening sunlight and the modestly proportioned ground floor eating area was dominated by sturdy white-topped bars, pizzeria style.
 I didn’t linger but instead bounded upstairs to discover a larger dining space, with a long drinks bar where Monica was already hatching plans to proselytize the merits of pre-dinner cocktails.

 First up was a Luce (RM33++) orange juice for adults, spicy with fresh ginger on a Bombay Gin base.
-Its thoughtful balance of sweet and sour was overshadowed only by Monica’s favourite, the Negroni (RM49++) a brown and bittersweet concoction that somehow shone with light as it swirled around an extremely generous helping of ice.
-It was bitter, with dry gin and Campari over a base of Maker’s Mark bourbon whisky.
-As we drifted downstairs to sample the Pizza, I wound up nursing a well chilled and seemingly flawless glass of Prosecco Torresella (RM42++).
+Its thoughtful balance of sweet and sour was overshadowed only by Monica’s favourite, the Negroni (RM49++), a brown and bittersweet concoction that somehow shone with light as it swirled around an extremely generous helping of ice.
+It was bitter, with dry gin, Campari and Vermouth over a base of Maker’s Mark bourbon whisky – giving it Luce’s own twist on the classic.
+As we drifted downstairs to sample the Pizza, I wound up nursing a well-chilled and seemingly flawless glass of Prosecco Torresella (RM42++).
 Our cocktail recommendation is the Negroni, but sample it only if you enjoy a bit of bitterness.

 Roberto Guiati runs both Luce and Zenzero and he very much wanted Monica and myself to meet Cristian Grandi, who commands Luce’s kitchen, as senior pizza maker (Pizzaiolo).
 Cristian is the real thing and his pizzas are just like the ones he was making in Italy three months ago.
 The crusts are thin, firm in texture and crisp around the edge.
 They have a bite that is neither spongy nor glutinous.
 Striking that balance means raising and resting the dough for around nine hours, after which it is rolled out by hand.
 The specialist flours he uses are imported from Italy, as are many of his other ingredients.
 Achieving consistency, though, is not simply a matter of following the formula he used back home.
 Success in this new environment, notably the unwelcome culinary interference from KL’s humid but restlessly changing weather systems, means adjusting his formula with a focus on results and Cristian does that with an expert eye and a culinary sensibility that marks him out as a master of his art.